 9. Savitarfelagio Hornafjordur

 One of the most beautiful destinations is Savitar Felagio Hornafjordur.
-A towering mountain overlooking one of Iceland’s black beaches.
-The monochromatic landscape and the presence of the mountain made for some incredible photographs.
+It’s a towering mountain that overlooks one of Iceland’s black beaches.
+The monochromatic landscape and the presence of the peak are made for some incredible photographs.

-Top tip: When we visited the light was very flat can help to create a gloomy mood within the shots, something which you might want to try to look for.
+Top tip: When we visited the light was very flat.
+That can help to create a gloomy mood within the shots, something which you might want to try to look for.

 Iceland is notorious for its unpredictable weather so make sure you come prepared.
-Whilst it is not essential, consider packing a camera with a large sensor, lenses covering at least 24-105mm and weather sealing.
-Weather sealing is a very important factor to consider as it will dictate if you can go out in the worst weather and still get the shot.
+While it is not essential, consider packing a camera with a large sensor, lenses covering at least 24-105mm and weather sealing.
+Weather sealing is a critical factor; it will dictate if you can go out in the worst weather and still get the shot.

 In addition, make sure you travel with a sturdy travel tripod, extra batteries, UV, Circular Polarizer, Neutral Density filters and a weather resistant bag.
-I found myself working with a set of Neutral Density filters along with a polarizer filter to give my photos a unique look.
-Filters are a cheap way to change the outcome of your photos whilst still giving remarkable control over the final product and are an essential part of any photography kit.
-Each set of filters offers their own benefits.
-Circular Polarizer filters are designed to cut down on reflections on glass and water whilst also adding extra contrast which will give you the look of smooth seas or silky waterfalls.
+I found myself working with a set of Neutral Density filters along with a polariser filter to give my photos a unique look.
+Filters are a cheap way to change the outcome of your pictures while still giving remarkable control over the final product and are an essential part of any photography kit.
+Each set of filters offers their benefits.
+Circular Polarizer filters are designed to cut down on reflections on glass and water while also adding extra contrast which will give you the look of smooth seas or silky waterfalls.